drips-network/contracts/README.md

 export REPO_DRIVER_OPERATOR="<ADDRESS>"

 # OPTIONAL
-# The AnyApi job ID used for requesting user owner updates.
-If not set, a string of zeros is used.
+# The AnyApi job ID used for requesting account owner updates.
+# If not set, a string of zeros is used.
 export REPO_DRIVER_JOB_ID="<JOB_ID>"

 # OPTIONAL
-# The fee in Link for each user owner.
+# The fee in Link for each account owner.
 If not set, `0` is used.
 export REPO_DRIVER_FEE="<FEE>"

 # OPTIONAL